-Graduating students (or those no longer registered for classes) are eligible to retain their @hartford.edu email account for one year, at which time an email is sent providing approximately three weeks notice regarding pending deletion.
-For example, students who graduate in May 2014 will be notified May 2015 before the account is terminated in June.
+Graduating students (or those no longer registered for classes) are eligible to retain their @hartford.edu email account for one year, at which time an email is sent providing approximately one week's notice regarding pending deletion.
+For example, students who graduate in May 2014 will be notified May 2015 before the account is terminated.

 For any questions or problems with your account, contact the Computer Support Center at 860.768.4357 or via email at firstname.lastname@example.org.

 The University of Hartford's e-mail system (mail.hartford.edu) is modified to help protect you from receiving computer viruses via e-mail.
 The system is configured to prevent "binary attachments" to messages of the following types from being transmitted through the system (this list is subject to change):

 .asp .bat .com .cpl .css .dll .exe .hta .js .jse .pif .rar .scr .sct .vbe .vbs .wsf .wsh .zip

 E-mail-born viruses are transmitted as attachments of these types, however, it is rare that people actually send each other files of these types.
 The viruses exploit weaknesses in the settings of users' e-mail programs to execute the attachments, often without the user's knowledge or intent, infecting the user's machine, and in turn, mailing themselves out to others without the user's knowledge.

 Viruses can also propagate in files that are not being blocked, such as: